viprajtelukoti/CPSC8710/README.md

 * Python 3
 * Flask

-Once you have installed the dependencies, you can clone the project repository and run the following command to start the development server:
+Once you have installed the dependencies, you can clone the project repository and run the following command to start the development server: python main.py

 ## Developers